yanglinz/rust-wasm-seam-carving/README.md

 cargo
 ```

-First, install the application dependencies with
+First, install the application dependencies with:

 ```sh
 yarn install